therealyingtong/zip-flyclient/zip-711-flyclient.rst

 Negligible probability
   An event occurs with negligible probability if it occurs with probability O(1/2^λ), where λ is the security parameter.

+Merkle Mountain Range (MMR)
+  A Merkle mountain range (MMR) is binary hash tree that allows for efficient appends of new leaves without changing the value of existing nodes [#PeterTodd]_.

-Velvet fork
+Hard fork
-  A backwards compatible protocol upgrade in which blocks by outdated nodes are not rejected.
-These rely on clients reinterpreting blockchain data.
+  A hard fork is a change to a protocol that makes transactions from older clients invalid.

 Abstract
 ========
 A proposed implementation of the probabilistic verification FlyClient protocol [#FlyClient]_ on top of the existing ZCash reference light client protocol [#ZIPXXX]_.
+This can be implemented with a hard fork to include a MMR proof in each block header.

 Motivation
 ==========